appcircleio/appcircle-docusaurus/docs/publish-module/publish-information/meta-data-information.md

 With this feature, the last metadata information you saved in Appcircle is copied to the relevant version.

-Note that if this function is used, **no data will be pulled from App Store Connect**.
-The data that will come will be the metadata information you saved in the **previous version**.
+Please note that if this function is used, **no data will be pulled from App Store Connect**.
+The data retrieved will be the metadata information saved in the **previous version**.

 :::